 What type of conservatorship arrangements is possible for your children?

-The non-primary parent will be able to visit the kids according to the possession schedule that I was describing to you earlier in this blog post.
-The common possession schedule is what is known as a Standard Possession Order (SPO).
+The non-primary parent will visit the kids according to the possession schedule that I described to you earlier in this blog post.
+The typical possession schedule is what is known as a Standard Possession Order (SPO).
 First, third, and fifth weekends of each month during the school year, extended visits in July and during the summer, as well as alternating years of possession during the major holidays, are hallmarks of an SPO.

 More infrequently is a Sole Managing Conservatorship ordered about a child custody case.
 A Sole Managing Conservatorship can be awarded if a judge believes that doing so is in the best interests of your child.
-A history of domestic violence on behalf of one parent, a history of committing other sorts of violent crimes, drug use, being an absentee parent, or a parent who does not believe he or she is capable of taking on the responsibilities of parenting could be named as mere possessory conservators of your child.
-This means that their parental rights and duties have been scaled way back but that he or she does have the right to have your child during certain, pre-determined periods of time.
+A history of domestic violence on behalf of one parent, a history of committing other sorts of violent crimes, drug use, being an absentee parent, or a parent who does not believe they are capable of taking on the responsibilities of parenting could be named as mere possessory conservators of your child.
+This means that their parental rights and duties have been scaled way back but that they do have the right to have your child during specific, pre-determined periods.

-The sole managing conservator of your child has the ability to determine where your child will live, can make all decisions regarding medical and psychiatric care, can make all decisions regarding your child’s education, and has the final say on where your child will worship and to what degree your child will participate in religious activities.
+The sole managing conservator of your child can determine where your child will live, can make all decisions regarding medical and psychiatric care, can make all decisions regarding your child's education, and has the final say on where your child will worship and to what degree your child will participate in religious activities.

 Ultimately the power to make decisions on custody rests in your hands.